LatticeDiversity/latticediversity.github.io/_talks/benoit_blossier_2022-02.markdown

 https://mit.zoom.us/j/95539291515?pwd=YkpSUmlUak0yWFBsSlZZckY2TStiUT09

-You can also join using the meeting id and password:
+You can also join using the meeting id: 955 3929 1515, and password: ZoomLatt

-Meeting ID: 955 3929 1515

-Password: ZoomLatt